APL Rule Book 2026 | Australian Powerlifting League

 Item 4.1 Squat

-• The lifter must wait in the starting position for the Head Referee's signal.
-The signal will be given as soon as the lifter is motionless, erect with knees locked.
-The signal will consist of a downward movement of the arm and the audible command "SQUAT".
-If a lifter displays instability that may compromise safety prior to the SQUAT command being given, the spotters/loaders may intervene to assist at the direction of the Head Referee.
+• The lifter shall wait in this position for the Head Referee's signal.
+The signal shall be given as soon as the lifter is motionless with knees locked and the bar properly positioned.
+The Head Referee's signal shall consist of a downward movement of the arm and the audible command "SQUAT".
+For reasons of safety, the lifter will be requested to "REPLACE" the bar, together with a backward motion of the arm, if after five seconds they are not in the correct position to begin the lift.

-• Upon receiving the signal, the lifter must bend the knees and lower the body until the top surface of the legs at the hip joint is lower than the top of the knees.
+• Upon receiving the Head Referee's signal, the lifter must bend the knees and lower the body until the top surface of the legs at the hip joint is lower than the top of the knees.
+Only one descent attempt is allowed.
+The attempt is deemed to have commenced when the lifter unlocks their knees.

 Item 4.2 Causes for Disqualification of a Squat

-• Failure to observe the Head Referee's signals at the start or completion of the lift.
+• Failure to observe the Head Referee's signals at the commencement or completion of a lift.

-• Failure to assume an upright position with knees locked at the start and completion of the lift.
+• Failure to assume an upright position with the knees locked at the commencement and completion of the lift.

 Item 4.3 Bench Press

-• The bench must be placed on the platform with the head facing the Head Referee.
+• The head of the bench must be placed on the platform facing the Head Referee.

 Item 4.4 Causes for Disqualification of a Bench Press

-• Any downward motion of the bar during the upward press.
+• Any downward movement of the bar after the "PRESS" command has been given.

-• Failure to comply with any of the requirements contained in the general description of the lift or its performance.
+• Failure to comply with any of the requirements outlined under Rules of Performance for the bench.

 Item 4.5 Deadlift

-• The signal will consist of a downward movement of the arm and the audible command "DOWN".
-The signal will not be given until the bar is motionless and the lifter is in a seemingly completed lift position.
+• The Head Referee's signal shall consist of a downward movement of the arm and the audible command "DOWN".
+The signal will not be given until the bar is held motionless and the lifter is in the finished position.

 Item 4.6 Causes for Disqualification of a Deadlift

-• Any downward motion of the bar before it reaches the final position.
+• Any downward movement of the bar before it reaches the final position before the "DOWN" command is given.

-• Failure to stand erect with the shoulders back and the knees locked.
+• Failure to stand erect with the knees and shoulders in a locked position.

 • Lowering the bar before receiving the Head Referee's signal.

-• Allowing the bar to return to the platform without maintaining control with both hands.
+• Allowing the bar to return to the platform without maintaining control of both hands on the bar, i.e. releasing the bar from the hands before the plates contact the platform.

-• Failure to comply with any of the requirements contained in the general description of the lift or its performance.
+• Failure to comply with any of the requirements outlined under Rules of Performance for the deadlift.

 Back to Contents